mit-pdos/go-nfsd/artifact/README.md

 ## Undocumented features

-These are features that we didn't think were important for evaluation but might be useful for our own reference.
+These are features that we didn't have reviewers run but which we thought were useful code to have.

-[`./eval.sh`](eval.sh) runs the whole evaluation, including plotting
+[`./eval.sh`](eval.sh) just has all the commands in one file.

 `./tests.sh` runs the fsstress and fsx-linux test suites from the Linux test project (all the setup for these is included in `vm-setup.sh`).